EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

    ```
    status
    ```
-   - If bootsrap contract is running, It'll output.
+   - If bootstrap contract is running, It'll output.
    ```
    (ledger:29)>> Bootstrap contract is online
    ```